 money is invested and what risks you are taking on.

 - Counterparty risk - Some derivatives are

-There is a risk that the counter party will fail to honor the
+There is a risk that the counterparty will fail to honour the

 Things to consider before investing

 Before you invest in a hedge fund, use these key questions to

 - Strategy - What are the investment goals and

 what strategies will be used to achieve these goals?